Fytpmiao/FlutterMinimalWebsite-master/README.md

 Q1: How did the team develop the project?

-A1: Our team used fluent for software development.
+A1: Our team used flutter for software development.
 You can find the source code of our project in Fytpmiao/TeamCollie (github.com).
 	We added references and comments to the source code.
 	Flutter is Google's UI toolkit for building beautiful, natively compiled applications for mobile, web, desktop, and embedded devices from a single codebase.
 For more information, see Beautiful native apps in record time | Flutter